NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 ## Caveats

-Fetchers create [_fixed output derivations_](https://nixos.org/manual/nix/stable/#fixed-output-drvs) from downloaded files.
+Fetchers create [_fixed output derivations_](https://nixos.org/manual/nix/stable/#fixed-output-drvs) that downloaded files.
 Later, Nix can reuse the downloaded files via their hash.
 While the caching improves performance, it can lead to some confusion.
 For example, consider the following fetcher:

 ```nix
 fetchurl {